What’s the best place to retire in Thailand?

 The best visa is the O.

-The first step for retirement in Thailand is to secure your Thailand 90 day non-immigrant-O visa in your home country.
-Do not apply for a 12 month visa because that will be a non – OA
+The first step for retirement in Thailand is to get here.
+You have two options, apply for a 60 day tourist visa then convert to a non-immigrant 90 day visa or apply for a 90 day non-immigrant-O visa in your home country.
+Do not apply for a 12 month visa because that will be an OA or OX which both require the purchase of expensive health insurance.

 After you arrive, for all visa extensions you must meet the financial requirements: